leafo/lapis/docs/models.md

 $options_table{
   {
     name = "fetch",
-    description = "Callback function to fetch a result for a single model instance", default = "***required***"
+    description = "Callback function to fetch a result for a single model instance, or the value `true` to use the `preload` function to load a single result", default = "***required***"
   },
   {
     name = "preload",
     description = "Callback function to load data for many model instances at once.
 Receives an argument of an array of model instances, and more.
+This is only required if trying to preload multiple objects at once, or when using fetch set to `true`.
 See below"
   },
   {
     name = "many",